mobyfishes/WebAPIDeveloper/README.md

 This is a Demo for Assessment implemented by Spring Boot and RESTful API  for managing transaction-related operations.

-This controller handles transactions and their associated rewards within a three-month period.
+This `TransactionController` controller handles transactions and their associated rewards within a three-month period.

 It interacts with the `TransactionService` to perform the necessary calculations and retrieve reward information.

-And basic DAO layer to persist transactions and rewards supports simple queries for searching.
+And `RewardRepository` basic DAO layer persists rewards and supports simple queries for searching.

 ## Endpoints